mmai/piquetBook/index.md

 Trice.
 How's this?
 How's this?

-PIQUET.
-75

 Lov.
-And though for this time I put it up because I am awinner&mdash;{Snatches the gold.)
+And though for this time I put it up because I am a winner- (Snatches the gold.)

 Trice.
 What a devil dost thou put up ?
-Not my gold, Ihope, Jack ?
+Not my gold, I hope, Jack ?

 Lov.
-By your favour, but I do ; and 'twas won fairly : asixieme, and fourteen aces, by your own confession."
+By your favour, but I do ; and 'twas won fairly : a sixieme, and fourteen aces, by your own confession."

-In " Flora's Vagaries," a comedy printed in 1670,Piquet is again introduced :&mdash;
+In " Flora's Vagaries," a comedy printed in 1670,Piquet is again introduced :-

-" Grimani, Well, lay by your work, w'e will have a gameat cards.
+" Grimani, Well, lay by your work, we will have a game at cards.
 Giacomo, go fetch some cards and counters,picket you play well at.

 Otrante [his daughter].
-I am no Gamester, but if youplease to play&mdash;
+I am no Gamester, but if you please to play-

 Gri.
 Sit down, come, lift, I deal.
-How many take you in?Otr.
+How many take you in?
+Otr.
 I take seven.
 Sir.

 Gri.
 Take them and I will have all the rest.
 So now,what say you to the point ?

-Otr. a little game, some three-and-fifty.Gri.
-'Tis good, hunch out.Otr.
-Quart major.Gri.
+Otr. a little game, some three-and-fifty.
+Gri.
+'Tis good, hunch out.
+Otr.
+Quart major.
+Gri.
 And that too.

 Otr.
 Three kings.